BIOP/abba-documentation/docs/source/installation/installation.md

 ### 5. Installing DeepSlice locally (optional)

-It is always possible to use the web interface of DeepSlice, without any further installation.
+It is possible to use the web interface of DeepSlice, without any further installation.
 However, it is convenient to have it installed locally since it will require less user manipulation and enable the registration procedure to be fully automated.

 To install DeepSlice locally, please follow the instructions specified in the [BIOP wrappers repository](https://github.com/BIOP/ijl-utilities-wrappers#deepslice).
 In brief, the installation consists of:
 * installing miniforge